agsafronenko/Sudoku/README.md

 - Multiple difficulty levels (Very Easy, Easy, Medium, Hard, Expert)
 - Hint system with limited hints based on difficulty
 - Note-taking mode for planning your moves
-- Check for incorrect cells with limited checks
+- Check for incorrect cells with limited checks based on difficulty
 - Keyboard navigation and input support
-- Animations for cell selection, number input, and game completion
+- Animations for cell selection, number input, new game and game completion
 - Sound effects with mute option

 ### Solver Mode